Agastache Growth and Care Guide

-Purchase Agastache Online Today - We Ship Premium Varieties to your Door!
+Browse Agastache Varieties Online - We Can Ship Agastache to your Door this Spring!

 Introduction to Agastache

 Agastache is a beloved garden perennial celebrated for its spiky, colorful blooms, aromatic foliage, and strong pollinator appeal.
 Native to North America and parts of Asia, Agastache thrives in sunny gardens and is especially valued by those looking to attract bees, butterflies, and hummingbirds.
-From tall, dramatic varieties like 'Black Adder' to compact forms like 'Poquito Butter Yellow,' this versatile plant brings both structure and charm to beds, borders, and pollinator gardens.
+From tall, dramatic varieties like 'Black Adder' to more compact forms like its brother 'Little Adder' this versatile plant brings both structure and charm to beds, borders, and pollinator gardens.

-In all my years of gardening, I have never seen a pollinator magnet quite like Agastache ‘Blue Boa.’
-Its vivid violet-blue flower spikes rise tall above the lush green foliage and seem to buzz constantly with life from dawn until dusk.
+In all my years of gardening, I have never seen a pollinator magnet quite like Agastache ‘Blue Boa’ with its vivid violet-blue flower spikes.
+These blooms rise tall above the lush green foliage and seem to buzz constantly with life from dawn until dusk.
 I’ve watched honeybees, native bees, butterflies, and even hummingbirds take turns dancing from bloom to bloom, creating a spectacle that’s both beautiful and beneficial.
 It’s not just a plant—it’s a pollinator paradise.
-The blooms are long-lasting, the fragrance is lovely, and the plant handles heat and drought with ease.
-I recommend it to every gardener looking to create a vibrant, living garden filled with color, movement, and purpose.

 With most Agastache, even the faintest droop—induced by dryness —triggers an exquisite choreography of pollination.
 Foraging bees, alerted by subtle chemical cues and the promise of exposed nectar, spiral toward the bruised florets in a frenzy of purpose.
 It’s a dazzling spectacle: nature’s urgency and beauty intertwined, whispering hope for the waning fortunes of collapsing bee colonies.